Ishmam156/bdmap-coverage/README.md

 #### mongoose.js

 The file will allow the user to populate the backend database with data while running it through the command line like `node mongoose.js <password>`.
-You will need to provide the MongoDB url inside the file and then initially run the District creation and then set up the Employee creation.
+You will need to provide the MongoDB URL inside the file and then initially run the District creation and then set up the Employee creation.
 Kindly look at the Employee Data file inside `data` directory to see how the database is expecting the values.

 #### webpack.config.js